We don’t support this browser anymore.

 The combined Asset Management division looks more streamlined.
 It aims to grow private market assets and deliver improved profits by 2028.
 It’s rightly an area of focus given recent performance from the investment management arm has disappointed.
 Returning to, and then exceeding, historical profit levels here is key.

-The buyback is also welcome, but excess capital generation targets look a little softer than expected.
+The buyback was also welcome, but excess capital generation targets were a little softer than expected.

 L&G’s operations span across retirement, retail and asset management - with pretty much every service you can think of in each of those buckets.